 This is everything that I use to help me with my digital and work life.
 Most apps are available cross-platform.

-My main computer is a pre-touchbar Macbook Pro.
+My main computer is a pre-touchbar Macbook Pro, setup with:

 - Logitech MX Master mouse.

 Rocket for easy emojis 🚀💃💅.
 It’s effectively a key logger though, so I disable it when typing sensitive info like passwords or passport numbers.

 Kap for quick screen recording (macOS only).
 It’s super handy to show something to your colleagues.
 It exports to Webm, it’s free, open-source, and looks good.
 What a time to be alive.

 Todoist for, well, to-dos.
 It’s my personal calendar until ProtonCalendar sorts itself out.

 Get a password manager and never reuse passwords.
 It’s the best and easiest way to improve your online security.